Silent Hill 2: Reception and legacy

+In another retrospective article on survival horror, fellow IGN writer Travis Fahs credited the game as a factor in the "short-lived period of renewed interest in horror games".
+Online game critic for The Escapist Ben "Yahtzee" Croshaw lists this game as among his top five favorite games of all time, praising it for its thick and unsettling atmosphere creating tension and fear for players.
+In his review of the game he commented, "Silent Hill 2 is the game I replay every now and again to remind myself that for all the shiny brown, quick-time event, RPG element space marines, gaming is still worth defending", and that "It's a fascinating voyage of pain and despair that leaves you emotionally drained and satisfied."

+Adaptations

 Remake

-A remake was announced on October 19, 2022 during the Silent Hill Transmission event.
-The remake will be developed by Bloober Team with contributions by original Silent Hill 2 artist Masahiro Ito and composer Akira Yamaoka.
-It will be released on PlayStation 5 and Windows.
+A remake was announced on October 19, 2022, during the Silent Hill Transmission event.
+Developed by Bloober Team with contributions by original Silent Hill 2 artist Masahiro Ito and composer Akira Yamaoka, it was released for the PlayStation 5 and Windows on October 8, 2024.

 Film adaptation

 In October 2022, it was announced that the game would be adapted into a film titled Return to Silent Hill, with Christophe Gans set to direct.